QuickBooks Blog

 Along with the S-corp eligibility requirements shown above, you must also pay attention to the following factors to keep your S-corp status active:

-• Salaries vs. Distributions: Since shareholder income from an S-corp isn’t treated as self-employment income, it’s crucial for S-corp owners to maintain a proper balance between salaries and distributions to ensure compliance with IRS guidelines.
+• Salaries vs. Distributions: Since shareholder income from an S-corp isn’t treated as self-employment income, S-corp owners must maintain a proper balance between wages and distributions to ensure compliance with IRS guidelines.

 • Reasonable salaries: The IRS requires that S-corp owners pay themselves a reasonable salary for the work they perform, taking into consideration industry standards, job responsibilities, and the company's financial situation.

-• Fringe benefits: An S-corp must include nonwage compensations, like health insurance and retirement plans, with its shareholder-employee wages when it issues annual W-2 forms.
+• Fringe benefits: An S-corp must include non-wage compensations, like health insurance, retirement plans, and imputed income with its shareholder-employee wages when it issues annual W-2 forms.
 Keep track of the payments made for these premiums throughout the year and report them on line 29 of your Form 1040.

 • Stock ownership: Managing stock ownership is critical in S-corps to ensure proper governance and decision-making processes, as well as to determine the distribution of profits and dividends among shareholders.